bmqn/whisp/README.md

 ### Basics

-The most basic hello world program is as follows
+The most basic hello world program is written as

 ```
 > ["Hello World!"]out